ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * /ace-group/GROUPNAME/num:  this resource is invariant once established and contains the version number for the symmetric group keying material.
 This sub-resource supports the GET method.

 * /ace-group/GROUPNAME/nodes/NODENAME: one sub-resource to /ace-group/GROUPNAME is implemented for each node in the group the KDC manages.
-These resources are identified by the node name (in this example, the node name has value "NODENAME").
+These resources are identified by the node name (in this example, the node name has value NODENAME).
 Each resource contains the group and individual keying material for that node.
 These resources support the GET, PUT and DELETE methods.

 * /ace-group/GROUPNAME/nodes/NODENAME/pub-key: one sub-resource to /ace-group/GROUPNAME/nodes/NODENAME is implemented for each node in the group the KDC manages.
-These resources are identified by the node name (in this example, the node name has value "NODENAME").
+These resources are identified by the node name (in this example, the node name has value NODENAME).
 Each resource contains the individual public keying material for that node.
 These resources support the POST method.

 It is REQUIRED of the application profiles of this specification to define what operations (e.g. CoAP methods) are allowed on each resource, for each role defined in {{ssec-authorization-request}} according to REQ2 (REQ8).